Emerging Technology Fund

 Request for Applications

-The Emerging Technology Fund (ETF) program provides funds for OHSU faculty members to purchase equipment or technology needed to conduct state-of-the-art research.
-Technologies funded by this award could include novel instrumentation previously unavailable at OHSU, as well as upgrading high-end equipment that has become obsolete due to technical advances.
+The goal of this Emerging Technology Fund (ETF) program is to provide funds for OHSU faculty to purchase equipment or technology needed to conduct state-of-the-art research.
+Examples could include instrumentation previously unavailable at OHSU, as well as the replacement of equipment that has become obsolete due to technical advances.
 Funds may be awarded to a group of investigators; a department, center, or institute or a university core facility.
 A requirement for successful funding will be a sound financial plan that ensures that major infrastructure elements, including space and personnel, would be provided from other sources for a minimum of 5 years.

 The purpose of this program is to support emerging science by funding high-end instruments or technologies that will substantially advance OHSU research or keep it at the forefront of a particular research area.
 It is designed to support equipment that has few other mechanisms of support other than private philanthropy, and thus the minimum total cost of the equipment must be $400,000 or above (including necessary accessories).